 Understanding the Flame

-Now examine the flame itself.
-(Sometimes it’s best to view it under dimmed light.)
-You’ll see an inner and outer flame.
+Different soldering torch flame temperatures can be achieved using different parts of the flame.
+Next, examine the flame itself.
+Note that there is an inner and outer flame.
 The outer flame is a dark transparent blue.
-The inner flame is lighter and more opaque in color and comes to a sharp tip inside the outer flame.
-Just in front of that lighter flame is the “sweet spot” or the hottest part of the flame and the point to quickly heat metal and flow solder.
-You’ll move this tip up close or farther away from the surface of the metal to control the rate of heat on the metal.
+The inner flame is lighter, opaque in color, and comes to a sharp tip inside the outer flame.
+Just in front of that lighter flame is the “sweet spot,” or the hottest part of the flame.
+Use this point to quickly heat metal and flow solder.
+You’ll move this tip closer or farther away from the metal surface to control the rate of heat.

-If you move the flame too close to the surface though, you’ll hear a sound that resembles wind or a slight hiss and see a dark spot in the middle of the heated metal.
-You have gone beyond the sweet spot of the flame.
+If you move the flame too close to the surface, you’ll hear a sound that resembles wind or a slight hiss.
+You may also see a dark spot in the middle of the heated metal.
 The inside part of the inner flame is cooler, which means soldering jewelry will take longer.

-After you’re done examining the flame, turn the torch off.
+After you examining the flame, turn the torch off.
 Place the torch upright on the fireproof surface.
 Remember that the tip will be hot, so point it away from you.

 Congratulations!
-You conquered the first steps using butane torches for soldering jewelry and other tasks.
+You conquered the first steps of using butane torches for soldering jewelry and other tasks.
 Let me also recommend, as with any complex jewelry tool, to get out the instructions that came with your torch and read them.
 I’ll bet there is a wealth of information on that piece of paper!
-And don’t miss Micro Torches 101, Part Two: Micro Torch in Action and Simple Soldering Setup. —Kate
+And don’t miss Micro Torches, Part Two: Micro Torch in Action and Simple Soldering Setup.

 What a great introduction to working with butane torches!
 When a fun and knowledgeable expert like Kate Richbourg explains how micro torches work and how easy they are to use, there’s no room left for fear of the flame!
 Kate’s expertise and personality shines through on every page of her five-star-rated book, Simple Soldering: A Beginner’s Guide to Jewelry Making, which comes with a free bonus DVD.

-Through a series of tutorials using easily accessible materials and your micro torch, you’ll make 20 sampler projects building your skills as you go through micro torch soldering jewelry projects.
+Through a series of tutorials using accessible materials and your micro torch, you’ll make 20 sampler projects that will buidl your skills!
 In the end, you’ll have 20 unique pieces that you can use in jewelry or art!

-And don’t miss all the great soldering information being shared through our “Solder Like a Lady” campaign.
-These ladies may be ladylike and use good manners but when they create jewelry, they know how to get the job done and how to get it done well!
+And don’t miss all the great soldering information shared through our “Solder Like a Lady” campaign.
+These ladies may be ladylike and use good manners, but when they create jewelry, they know how to get the job done!

 Continue your soldering exploration with these soldering resources perfect for your studio library: